snehilvj/dmc-docs/docs/getting-started/getting-started.md

 #### Version information

-Dash Mantine Components v2 is based on [Mantine v8](https://v8.mantine.dev/).
-Do not use Mantine v9 docs for API reference.
+Dash Mantine Components v2 is built on Mantine v8.
+When referring to the upstream Mantine documentation, please use [Mantine v8](https://v8.mantine.dev/).
+Avoid the Mantine v9 documentation, as it includes breaking changes that are not compatible with DMC v2.

 #### Wrap the layout with `MantineProvider`